Where do I register and make a payment?

 SASC stands for the Student Administrative Services Center.

-Opened in the fall of 2002, SASC provides a "one-stop-shopping" service for student- related administrative processes that include registration, payment, enrollment verification, access to academic records, and basic financial aid information.
+Opened in the fall of 2002, SASC provides a "one-stop-shopping" service for student- related administrative processes that include registration, payment, access to academic records, and basic financial aid information.
 The new SASC unit offers the following features:

 SASC provides enhanced service to students through its case management approach.
 Students work with a trained and experienced client service specialist who is responsible for guiding students through the various stages of enrollment and financial services.
 If there are unresolved issues, a SASC specialist is responsible for following up on them until they are resolved.
 The unit is located on the second floor of the Computer and Administration building.